finanalyst/collection/README.md

 The templates, configuration, output files, and other assets used by a Mode are associated with the Mode, and should reside beneath the Mode sub-directory.

 ## Templates
-The **templates**, which may be any format (currently RakuClosure or Mustache) accepted by `Raku::Pod::Render`, define how the following are expressed in the output:
+The **templates**, which may be any format (currently RakuClosure or Mustache) accepted by `ProcessedPod`, define how the following are expressed in the output:

 *  the elements of the content files, eg. paragraphs, headers